acromtech/Voice_Driven_Humanoid_Head/README.md

 ### 1. Integration Testing
 To perform integration testing:
 Run the [main.py](./software/main.py):
-   Ensure to adjust the device parameter to match your hardware setup.
-Modify line 38 of the main script:
+   -Ensure to adjust the device parameter to match your hardware setup.
+Replace "wlan0" with your device, such as "Wi-Fi", if using a different setup (Modify line 38 of the main script).
-          decision = Decision(device="wlan0", simulation_mode=simulation_mode)
-   Replace "wlan0" with your device, such as "Wi-Fi", if using a different setup.

 ### 2. Unit Testing
 For unit testing:
-    Run the Python scripts for each module or file individually.
+    - Run the Python scripts for each module or file individually.
-    Adjust the device configuration in the agent initialization at the start of each script.
-For example: agent = RobotHead(device="Wi-Fi", simulation_mode=True)
-    Update "Wi-Fi" to your specific device (e.g., "wlan0").
+    - Adjust the device configuration in the agent initialization at the start of each script.
+Update "Wi-Fi" to your specific device (e.g., "wlan0"). agent = RobotHead(device="Wi-Fi", simulation_mode=True)

 ### 2. Agent Testing
 To evaluate the agent's performance:
-      Execute the test_igs_syteme.py script!!!!!!!!!!!!!!!!!!!!!!!!!!
-    This script contains predefined scenarios to test the agent’s behavior.
+      - Execute the test_igs_syteme.py script!!!!!!!!!!!!!!!!!!!!!!!!!! : This script contains predefined scenarios to test the agent’s behavior.

 ---